-We face intense competition and our products face the risk of technological obsolescence.
-There are many established biotechnology and pharmaceutical companies with resources greater than ours which are engaged in activities that are competitive with ours.
-These companies may develop products or technologies which compete with ours.
-We know that other companies are engaged in utilizing PEG technology in developing drug products.
-Our competitors may successfully develop, manufacture and market competing products utilizing PEG technology or otherwise.
-Our products may also compete with other drugs or treatment modalities which are currently available or that may be developed in the future, and which treat the same diseases as those which our products are designed to treat.
-We may not be able to compete successfully against current or future competitors and competition may have a material adverse effect on our business, financial condition and results of operations.

-Our products may become obsolete before we recover a significant portion of the research, development and commercialization expenses we incurred with respect to those products due to rapid technological developments by others.
-Our success, in large part, depends upon our developing and maintaining a competitive position in the development of products and technologies in our area of focus.
-Our competitors may succeed in developing technologies or products that are more effective than any which we sell or develop or which would render our technologies or products obsolete or noncompetitive.
-If we fail to develop and maintain a competitive position with respect to our products and/or technologies it would have a material adverse effect on our business, financial condition and results of operations.
+Intense Competition and Risk of Technological Obsolescence.
+Many established biotechnology and pharmaceutical companies with resources greater than those of the Company are engaged in activities that are competitive with the Company's and may develop products or technologies which compete with those of the Company.
+The Company is aware that other companies are engaged in utilizing PEG technology in developing drug products.
+There can be no assurance that the Company's competitors will not successfully develop, manufacture and market competing products utilizing PEG technology or otherwise.
+Other drugs or treatment modalities which are currently available or that may be developed in the future, and which treat the same diseases as those which the Company's products are designed to treat, may be competitive with the Company's products.
+There can be no assurance that the Company will be able to compete successfully against current or future competitors or that such competition will not have a material adverse effect on the Company's business, financial condition and results of operations.
+Rapid technological development by others may result in the Company's products becoming obsolete before the Company recovers a significant portion of the research, development and commercialization expenses incurred with respect to those products.
+The Company's success, in large part, depends upon developing and maintaining a competitive position in the development of products and technologies in its area of focus.
+There can be no assurance that the Company's competitors will not succeed in developing technologies or products that are more effective than any which are being sold or developed by the Company or which would render the Company's technologies or products obsolete or noncompetitive.
+The Company's failure to develop and maintain a competitive position with respect to its products and/or technologies would have a material adverse effect on its business, financial condition and results of operations.

-Our performance will depend on market acceptance of our products.
-Our products, ONCASPAR and ADAGEN, have been approved by the FDA to treat patients with acute lymphoblastic leukemia and a rare form of severe combined immunodeficiency disease, respectively.
+Uncertainty of Market Acceptance.
+The Company's products, ONCASPAR and ADAGEN, have been approved by the FDA to treat patients with acute lymphoblastic leukemia and a rare form of severe combined immunodeficiency disease, respectively.
 Neither product has become widely used due to the small patient population and limited indications approved by the FDA.
-Our current research and development efforts are focused on applying our proprietary technologies to compounds of known therapeutic efficacy in order to enhance the performance of these compounds.
-If we are able to develop such compounds and secure the requisite FDA approvals, the market acceptance of any such products will depend upon the medical community accepting the use of such technologies.
-We cannot assure that we will be able to obtain FDA approval of any additional products or that, if approved, the medical community will use them.
-In addition, the use of any such new products will depend upon the extent of third party medical reimbursement, increased awareness of the effectiveness of such technologies and sales efforts by us or our marketing partners.
-Our proprietary PEG technology has received only limited market acceptance to date.
-If we fail to develop new FDA approved products and to achieve market acceptance for such products it would have a material adverse effect on our business, financial condition and results of operation.
+The Company's current research and development efforts are focused on applying its proprietary technologies to compounds of known therapeutic efficacy in order to enhance the performance of these compounds.
+Assuming that the Company is able to develop such compounds and secure the requisite FDA approvals, the market acceptance of any such products will depend upon the acceptance by the medical community of the use of such technologies.
+There can be no assurance that any additional products will be approved by the FDA or that, if approved, the medical community will use them.
+In addition, the use of any such new products will depend upon the extent of third party medical reimbursement, increased awareness of the effectiveness of such technologies and sales efforts by the Company or any marketing partner.
+The Company's proprietary PEG technology has received only limited market acceptance to date.
+Failure of the Company to develop new FDA approved products and to achieve market acceptance for such products would have a material adverse effect on the Company's business, financial condition and results of operation.